gokulpmathivanan/Weather-comparison/README.md

 Check it out here: https://weather-comparison-z4uh.onrender.com/

+Note: The website may take a while to load when opening for the first time (and thereafter if left unused for more than 15 minutes).
+This is a limitation of the free version of render.com

 ## How to run locally
 1. Clone the repo: `git clone https://github.com/gokulpmathivanan/Weather-comparison.git`
 2. Create a virtual environment: `python -m venv venv`